mcsee/Software-Design-Articles/Articles/Quotes/Software Engineering Great Quotes/readme.md

 ---

-> The essence of XML is this: the problem it solves is not hard, and it does not solve the problem well.
+> The essence of XML is this: the problem it solves is not hard, and it doesn't solve the problem well.

 *Phil Wadler*